 What are the costs to start a photo booth business?

-Thankfully, a photo booth business has a relatively low barrier to entry and can be started fairly inexpensively.
-You don’t have any major franchise fees to pay, and the equipment required to operate a photo booth is getting cheaper every year.
+Thankfully, a photo booth business has a relatively few costs and has a low barrier to entry and can be started fairly inexpensively.
+You don’t have any major franchise fees to pay, and the equipment costs required to operate a photo booth is getting cheaper every year.

 However, this low cost to start also means there is a lot of competition, so you need to make sure that you are planning how you will stand out from your competition.

-The basic costs for a photo booth: (Retail prices are shown, you may be able to buy these items on sale and save some $$)
+The basic costs to buy a photo booth: (Retail prices are shown, you may be able to buy these items on sale and save some $)

 - $1795 for a Booth Masters Pic Station Mini.

 - $699 for a SKB Case to protect your photo booth.

 - $749 for a Photo Booth Printer Stand.

 - $735 for a DNP 620a Dye Sublimation Photo Printer.

 - $499 for an iPad Air 10.5″ with 7MP front facing camera.